-It was my first time making potato skins with sweet potatoes and I have to tell you they are the best.
-The chicken and spinach filling is a bit spicy from the chipotle peppers, so this is where I tell you to use as much as you want, if you like things spicy then go nuts, otherwise I still recommend you use a little bit, like a teaspoon of chopped chipotle peppers, just to give it that kick.
+These sweet potato skins are stuffed with a chicken and spinach filling that is a bit spicy from the chipotle peppers, so this is where I tell you to use as much as you want, if you like things spicy then go nuts, otherwise I still recommend you use a little bit, like a teaspoon of chopped chipotle peppers, just to give it that kick.
 I love to use chipotle peppers in Adobo sauce which is what I used here, but these guys are super mean, so make sure you taste before you add a whole chipotle pepper in there.
 So you’ve got sweet from the sweet potatoes and spicy from the chipotle peppers.
 Yeah, it’s pretty darn delicious!

 Did I mention cheesy??
 Oh yeah, baby!